arukh8923-dotcom/web3-radio/docs/en/VIBES_WHITEPAPER.md

 ## 12. Conclusion

 $VIBES creates a fun and engaging social economy within Web3 Radio.
 By rewarding active participation and enabling social features, $VIBES ensures that the most engaged community members are recognized and rewarded.
-The limited inflation model provides sustainable rewards while burn mechanisms create long-term deflationary pressure.
+The burn mechanisms create long-term deflationary pressure while the music-themed rewards make earning fun and intuitive.

 Together with $RADIO, the dual-token system creates a balanced ecosystem where both value investors and active participants can thrive.